AhmedAlDiab/Hotel-Reservation-System/README.md

 # Hotel-Reservation-System
 # Overview
 The Hotel Reservation System is an object-oriented application that simulates core hotel operations, enabling customers to search, book, and pay for rooms while staff manages room availability and reservations.
-Built with Java, this project demonstrates key OOP principles: inheritance, polymorphism, abstraction, and encapsulation.
+Built with C#, this project demonstrates key OOP principles: inheritance, polymorphism, abstraction, and encapsulation.

 # Key Features: